Alkaline (musician): He released two other hit singles that year which was "ATM" on 30 September 2015, and "Champion Boy" on 30 October 2015, which were both featured on the New Level Unlocked Album. The album was released on 25 March 2016, under DJ Frass Records, going on to top the Billboard Reggae Charts in April which stood for 18 weeks, making him the first dancehall deejay to have a number one album on the charts in five years. New Level Unlocked was selected at number 3 in Billboards "10 Best Reggae Albums of 2016". He also had multiple hit singles that year with "Formula", "My Side of The Story", "Block and Delete", "After All", "12 PM (Living Good), "Spoil You", "Extra Lesson" and "Badness It Name". In September 2016 he was nominated for a MOBO Award for the second time in the Best Reggae Act category. His "Champion Boy" single was used in an advertising campaign for theRed Stripe Premier League. With the crew name Vendetta which he uses to categorize his fans, made the launch of a clothing line considered as Detta Gear. He was also featured on a remix of Shaggy's "That Love" on 11 November 2016.2017–2018: New Rules

-Alkaline was considered one of the young hot acts in the Dancehall space, not only because of his extreme talent but his huge controversial relevancy.
+Alkaline was considered one of the young hot acts in the dancehall space, not only because of his extreme talent but his huge controversial relevancy.
 For a certain period of time, he was very distant from Jamaica focusing more on the international scene.
 Over time there were critics claiming that he switched up on Jamaica given the fact that he didn't perform for a long time in his home country.

-After his album tour, on March 25, 2017 Alkaline decided to prove the critics wrong by creating his own show called New Rules Festival which he brought to his home country and quickly began to be one of the most anticipated show of the year with artist like Mavado, Shaggy, I-Octane, Tarrus Riley, Jahmiel and many more at Jamaica's national stadium car park.
-With one of the biggest turnouts on a Jamaican stage show, Many attendees of the show would come out to say "New Rules" is one of Dancehalls greatest shows ever and will definitely go down in history.
+After his album tour, on 25 March 2017, Alkaline decided to prove the critics wrong by creating his own show called New Rules Festival which he brought to his home country.
+It quickly became one of the most anticipated shows of the year with artists like Mavado, Shaggy, I-Octane, Tarrus Riley, Jahmiel and many more at Jamaica's national stadium car park.
+It boasted one of the biggest turnouts on a Jamaican stage show and many attendees would go on to say "New Rules" was one of dancehall's greatest shows ever and would definitely go down in history.

-In the following months of that year in July Alkaline attended Jamaica's Biggest annual stage show, Reggae Sumfest in which he hadn't performed at since 2014 making a huge come back as one of the main performers as he featured the legendary Dean Fraser.
-On September 8, 2018 Alkaline brought his second New Rules show to Queens, New York in Amazura.
+In July of that year, Alkaline attended Jamaica's Biggest annual stage show, Reggae Sumfest at which he hadn't performed since 2014; making a huge come back as one of the main performers as he featured the legendary Dean Fraser.

+On 10 August 2018 Alkaline made an appearance on FOX 5 News New York promoting the 13th annual Caribbean concert as the headline act interviewed by morning host Rosanna Scotto.
+The performance was held in Jackson, New Jersey at Six Flags Great Adventure amusement park 12 August 2018.

+On 8 September 2018, Alkaline brought his second New Rules show to Queens, New York, in Amazura.